lowRISC/ibex/doc/03_reference/verification.rst

 Overview
 ^^^^^^^^

-NOTE: Icache verification, as well as documentation, is still in very early stages.

 Due to the complexity of the instruction cache, a separate testbench is used to ensure that full verification and coverage closure is performed on this module.
 This testbench is located at `dv/uvm/icache/dv